dandean/hacknote/presentation.md

 Plus your mom won't try to friend you here.

-[image drunk]

 !SLIDE

+GitHub is a Community:

 # Watch the future

 Watching specific repositories lets you see changes and fixes going into your favorite frameworks and libraries as they happen.

-[image watching, etc]

 !SLIDE

+GitHub is a Community:

 # Continuous Code Review via Comments

-Code review becomes a painless and natural part of the development process.
+Code review becomes a __painless and natural part of the development process__.

-We all become better through continuous discussion and feedback.
+Continuous feedback makes us better developers.

 !SLIDE

+GitHub is a Community:

-# Shit's broke!
+# "Shit's broke!"

 File bugs on **any** project, get notified when they're fixed.

 !SLIDE

+GitHub is a Community:

-# Shit's broke, but here's the fix!
+# "Shit's broke, but here's the fix!"

 Submit patches and bug fixes to **any** project.

+* Contribute back to the community
+* Submit fixes to the source, where they belong
+* Build global relationships in your discipline

+!SLIDE

+GitHub is a Community:

+# `gist` is for Snippets

+Save and share code snippets with Gist

+Edit, fork, etc -- they're compact, lightweight git repositories!

 !SLIDE.section
+-> bounce

-# Open source is moving to GitHub
+# Open source <br />is moving to GitHub:

 * Rails
 * Prototype
 * jQuery
 * MooTools
+* CouchDB
+* Express
 * Robert Penner
-* CouchDB
 * Sinatra
 * Node.js
-* Express
 * PhoneGap
 * Cufon
 * Symfony

-!SLIDE.section

-# Gi`s`t is for Snippets

-Save and share code snippets with Gist

-Edit, fork, etc -- they're compact, lightweight git repositories!

-[image gist]
+* YQL & YUI
+* PostgreSQL
+* Facebook
+* and many, many more...

+!SLIDE